How did you become involved in the aviation industry?

 What do you consider your smartest business idea?

 I was in hospital at the time and the medical staff were regular taking my temperature to check on my condition.
 It made me realise that if I could use thermal technology to monitor the temperature of electrical motor-gearboxes running the baggage handling systems at Heathrow airport, I could build a database to trend departure from established norms.
 This enabled me to identify units evoking warnings and over time radically reduce their faults by 50%.
-That was the beginning of CHS Engineering’s flourishing airport operator, condition monitoring business.
+That was the beginning of Air Partner CHS’s flourishing airport operator, condition monitoring business.

 What do you see as the biggest challenges currently facing airport operators?